FIWARE/tutorials.Relationships-Linked-Data/README.md

 In NGSI v2 relationship attributes are just standard properties attributes.
 By convention NGSI v2 relationship attributes are given names starting `ref` and are defined using the `type="Relationship"`.
 However, this is merely convention and may not be followed in all cases.
-There is no infallible mechanism to detect which attributes are association between entities.
+There is no infallible mechanism for detecting which attributes are associative relationships between entities.

 ### Data Models for a Stock management system defined using NGSI-LD